joyfulmonster/joyfulmongo/ExtendiableHashing.md

 Extendible hashing uses a Directory to manage a list of Buckets.
 A Directory consists of an array of pointers to Buckets.
 Its size must be in a power of 2 value.
 The array index maps to the lower bits of the hashcode.
 The number of bits called the depth of  bucket.
 The actual data are stored on one of the buckets.
 One bucket is a small hashtable.
 When a Bucket is overflow, a Split needs to be done to resize the storage.

-The following is a pseudocode of put(K, V) operation:
+The following is the steps of put(K, V) operation:

 ```
 1. get hashcode of K and apply hash function to the hashcode to ensure even distribution